kumoricon/registration/docs/localdevelopment.md

 ```
 mvn spring-boot:run
 ```
+# For VS Code:
+  # Install 'Extension Pack for Java'
+  # Install a JDK, can be whatever you are prompted to install by the extension
+  # Restart VS Code and JAVA PROJECTS should auto-scan to look for projects
-# For VS Code, expand JAVA PROJECTS > registration and select Run in the context menu
+  # Once that's done, expand JAVA PROJECTS > registration and select Run in the context menu

 Acessing the Site in a Browser:
 ```